osvaldo2627/filename-padder/README.md

 ```

-## note: This implementation is sync, you should avoid using it on big amount of files if your server must handler other operations.
-Async impl comming soon for that case.
+## note: This implementation is sync, you should avoid using it on a big amount of files if your server must handler other operations.
+Async implementation coming soon for that case.